Hybrid taxi: Tokyo, Japan

 The Toyota JPN Taxi is a hybrid electric taxicab marketed by Toyota since 2017 mainly for the Japanese and Hong Kong market.
 As of May 2018, the JPN Taxi accounted for around 10% of Tokyo taxis, while the traditional Toyota Comfort model accounted for around 70%.
 By mid-2020, Toyota expects the JPN Taxi to account for about one-third of the Tokyo fleet.

 The powertrain is based on the hybrid system "THS II" and newly adopted "LPG hybrid system" compatible with LPG fuel.
 The engine uses 1.5L 1NZ-FXP, and an electric water pump that does not require auxiliary belt maintenance.

 The battery is nickel hydride.
 In order to achieve a flat floor, the battery is thin in design and placed under the floor, and the vehicles exterior dimensions are in compliance with the Japanese Government's dimension regulations that allow tax savings for commercial use.

 The vehicle features an electrical sliding door and it is possible to get on and off in a wheelchair.
 The rear seats also fold up, and a ramp folds out, to accommodate wheelchair passengers.

-Vancouver, British Columbia
+Vancouver, Canada

 Since 2007 all new taxi companies or additions to existing company fleets in British Columbia's two major urban areas must be highly energy efficient vehicles, such hybrids or high fuel economy vehicles.
 This policy was implemented as part of the BC government pledge to cut greenhouse gas emissions by at least 33 per cent by 2020.
 By mid-2010 hybrid taxis accounted for nearly 50% of Vancouver's taxicab fleet.